signalfx/integrations/signalfx-agent/README.md

 #### Writer
 The writer collects metrics emitted by the configured monitors and sends them to SignalFx on a regular basis.
-There are a few things that can be [configured](https://github.com/signalfx/signalfx-agent/tree/master/docs/config-schema.md#writer) in the writer, but this is generally only necessary if you have a very large number of metrics flowing through a single agent.
+There are a few things that can be
+<a target="_blank" href="https://github.com/signalfx/signalfx-agent/tree/master/docs/config-schema.md#writer">configured</a> in the writer, but this is generally
+only necessary if you have a very large number of metrics flowing through a single agent.